taurus-org/taurus/doc/source/users/introduction.rst

 for more information on the taurus core.

-The Taurus view and controller components are typically implemented as PyQt_ based GUIs, but it may also consist on command line interfaces such as Sardana's spock or web based applications such as those demonstrated in the :mod`taurus.web` module (just a proof of concept for now).
+The Taurus view and controller components are typically implemented as PyQt_ based GUIs, but it may also consist on command line interfaces such as Sardana's spock.

 The :mod:`taurus.qt` module provides a set of basic widgets (labels, LEDs, editors, forms, plots, tables, buttons, synoptics,...) that extend related Qt widgets with